 There are 9 km / 5.5 miles of wide sandy beaches here, where all the usual holiday-making takes place.
 Although it might not be considered the prettiest Belgium beach, it is a great spot if you want to combine seaside activities with a vibrant city atmosphere.

-Chic restaurants, bars and shops are aplenty here, and the city is home to a glamorous harbor bursting with life.
+Chic restaurants, bars, and shops are aplenty here, and the city is home to a glamorous harbor bursting with life.
 There is also a large selection of city museums, such as the Museum of the Sea (or Mu.ZEE), the James Ensor Museum, and the Amandine Ship.
 If you'd rather stay outside, consider this two-hour art and architecture walking tour.

 Ostend, Belgium is also home to the Sand Sculpture Festival which takes place annually in the months of July and August.
 International sculptors from all over the world travel to the city’s coast to leave their mark on the beach, resulting in a staggering 150 works of art carved from sand all along the seafront.

 Another popular Ostend festival is the Theater on the Sea (TAZ Festival) which combines live music, dance, and literary debate in one almighty celebration of culture each August.

 The city has a fascinating history, and particularly during the world wars.
 In World War I, Ostend was occupied by the Germans and became an important port for the launching of submarines and other naval forces.
 You can follow a trail of audio guides throughout the streets to learn more about the city’s past.

 Fishing has long been the main source of income for Ostend’s residents, and it remains one of the best places in Belgium for seafood – particularly the local mussel and shrimp croquettes.
 If you want to get even closer to the maritime way of life, there are also fishing boat excursions that you can participate in, and take home everything you catch.